kushb007/JACK/README.md

 # bemo
 A website to host problems in India.
-A demo is can be accessed [here](http://64.23.156.24).
+A demo can be accessed [here](http://64.23.156.24).
 Configure with keys in init.py and run with run.py.
 ## To-do:
 - [x] Complete page layout